Security scanning built for the vibe-coding era.

 When get_input() returns tainted data and handle_request() passes it to SQL, SiteShadow follows the flow across function calls.
 Two-pass summary generation across Python, JavaScript, TypeScript, Java, C#, and Go.

-Parameterized queries, parseInt(), shlex.quote(), DOMPurify.sanitize() — SiteShadow recognizes 30+ sanitizer patterns and stays quiet when code is safe.
+Parameterized queries, parseInt(), shlex.quote(), and DOMPurify.sanitize() are part of the documented sanitizer set SiteShadow uses to reduce avoidable SAST noise.
 See how data flow reduces SAST noise.

 Taint tracking proof you can inspect.

-SiteShadow publishes developer-readable proof pages for vulnerability patterns that simple pattern matching misses, starting with a multi-hop SQL injection example that follows user input across helper functions.
+SiteShadow publishes developer-readable proof pages for vulnerability patterns that simple pattern matching misses.
+Today: a multi-hop SQL injection example that follows user input across helper functions, a DOM-based XSS example showing why pattern-only SAST flags DOMPurify-wrapped code as a false positive, and a command-injection example showing why subprocess(shell=True) is the modern trap.

 Public coverage language is limited to current evidence and documented limitations.